-The total amount of government funded relief available for each property under this scheme for 2022-23 is 50% of the relevant bill.
+The total amount of government funded relief available for each property under this scheme for 2024-25 is 40% of the relevant bill.
 This is subject to a cap of £110,000 per business across all their properties in Wales.

-The relief should be applied to the net bill remaining after mandatory reliefs and other discretionary reliefs funded by section 31 grants have been applied (excluding those where local authorities have used their wider discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants).
+The relief should be applied to the net bill remaining after mandatory reliefs (including discretionary elements that are fully or partly local authority funded) and other discretionary reliefs funded by section 31 grants have been applied (excluding those where local authorities have used their wider discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants).
+The reliefs to be applied before Retail, Leisure and Hospitality Rates Relief include categories of discretionary relief available prior to the Localism Act 2011 (eg rates relief for charities, community amateur sports clubs, non-profit organisations, hardship, empty properties).
+Local authorities may use their wider discretionary powers to offer further discounts outside this scheme or additional relief to hereditaments within the scheme.
+Where a local authority applies a locally funded relief under section 47 of the Local Government Finance Act 1988, this should be applied after the Retail, Leisure and Hospitality Rates Relief.

 The eligibility for the relief and the relief itself will be assessed and calculated on a daily basis.
-The following formula should be used to determine the amount of relief to be granted for a particular hereditament in the financial year.
+The following formula should be used to determine the amount of relief to be granted for a particular hereditament in the financial year:

-Amount of relief to be granted = V/2, where

-V is the daily charge for the hereditament for the chargeable day after the application of any mandatory relief and any other discretionary reliefs (excluding those where local authorities have used their discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants).
+- Amount of relief to be granted = V x 0.4, where - V is the daily charge for the hereditament for the chargeable day after the application of any mandatory relief and any other discretionary reliefs (excluding those where local authorities have used their discretionary relief powers introduced by the Localism Act 2011, which are not funded by section 31 grants).